Top Scottish Labour official's fury over leak designed to "undermine" leadership contest

 The ballot opens later this month and the result will be announced on November 18th.

 Scottish Labour said it would not comment on leaks.
-The SNP said: "There will be no winners in this embarrassing Scottish Labour leadership contest that’s seen the dirty laundry of both candidates gracelessly aired in public.”
+An SNP spokesperson said: "There will be no winners in this embarrassing Scottish Labour leadership contest that’s seen the dirty laundry of both candidates gracelessly aired in public.”

 Comments